FAForever/fa/docs/changelog/fafbeta.md

 ---
 layout: page
-title: FAF Develop
+title: FAF Beta Balance
-permalink: patches/fafdevelop
+permalink: changelog/fafbeta
-nav_order: 2
+nav_order: 1
 parent: Patches
 ---

 <!--
     This is a template, content is appended automatically based on changelog snippets.
 -->